ethanabrooks/dissertation/bellman-update-networks.typ

       ),
     )
   },
-  caption: [ Training the Bellman Network. ],
+  caption: [ Training the Bellman Update Network. ],
   placement: top,
 ) <alg:train-bellman-network>

 === Implementation Details <sec:implementation>
-We implement the Bellman Network as a causal transformer, using the GPT2 #cite(<radford2019language>) implementation from #link("https://huggingface.co/", [www.huggingface.co]).
+We implement the Bellman Update Network as a causal transformer, using the GPT2 #cite(<radford2019language>) implementation from #link("https://huggingface.co/", [www.huggingface.co]).
 Why is causal masking necessary, given that the target does not appear in the input to the model?
 To answer this question, we must draw attention to a disparity